On multiplicative spectral sequences for nerves and the free loop spaces: Introduction

 Appendix \ref{sect:App2} gives a weak homotopy equivalence between a Borel construction and the free loop space of a quotient space, which is used in the computation in Section \ref{sect:example(s)}.
-In Appendix \ref{sect:App}, we recall briefly the category of diffeological spaces together with adjoint functors between the category of topological spaces.
-Appendix \ref{sect:App3} is devoted to proving that the diffeological free loop space of smooth maps from $S^1$ is weak homotopy equivalent to the pullback of the evaluation map from a path space along the diagonal map in the category of diffeolopgical spaces.
-The result plays an important role in proving Theorem \ref{thm:DR}.
+In Appendix \ref{sect:App}, we briefly recall the category of diffeological spaces together with adjoint functors between the category of topological spaces.
+Appendix \ref{sect:App3} proves that the diffeological free loop space of smooth maps from $S^1$ is weak homotopy equivalent to the pullback of the evaluation map from a path space along the diagonal map in the category of diffeological spaces.
+This result is critical for proving Theorem \ref{thm:DR}.